Markets

 Trading at local markets is a great way to become part of your local community and get to know the people and businesses that add to an area.

-You can trade at our regular traditional markets in Hoyland, Penistone and Wombwell, as well as specialist markets and seasonal events in these locations and in Goldthorpe.
+You can trade at our traditional weekly markets in Hoyland, Penistone and Wombwell, as well as themed markets and seasonal events in these locations and in Goldthorpe.

 If you want to trade at the outdoor market in Barnsley town centre, see our webpage about trading at Barnsley outdoor market instead.

-Each of our traditional markets is unique, with its own start and finish times and facilities.
-The price for trading varies by location, and whether you're a regular or casual trader.
+Each of our markets is unique, with its own start and finish times and facilities.
+The price for trading at a traditional weekly market varies by location, and whether you're a regular or casual trader.
 There's an additional charge for spreads.

-• Hoyland traditional market is open every Tuesday and Saturday from 8:30am to 3pm.
+• Hoyland traditional weekly market is open every Tuesday and Saturday from 8:30am to 2:30pm.

 • The market offers fixed stalls on site and the opportunity for gazebos in the high street square.